Interstate 880 (California): Express lanes

 High-occupancy toll (HOT) lanes along I-880 between the Milpitas–Fremont line at Dixon Landing Road and Lewelling Boulevard in San Lorenzo opened in October 2020.
 The southbound express lanes extend north to Hegenberger Road in Oakland and south to SR 237 in Milpitas.

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm.
+As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 Two-person carpools and clean air vehicles with a solo driver are charged 50 percent of the posted toll.
 Carpools with three or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle is required to carry either a FasTrak Flex or CAV (Clean Air Vehicle) transponder, with its switch set to indicate the number of the vehicle's occupants (one, two, three, or more).
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.